metamath/lamp-guide/docs/index.md

 such as mmj2 or metamath-exe (the first Metamath proof assistant), users can use this proof assistant without installing anything.
-Instead, you can start using metamath-lamp by using your web browser to view the
-**[Metamath-lamp application page](https://expln.github.io/lamp/latest/index.html)**.
+Instead, you can start using metamath-lamp by using your web browser, including your smartphone web browser, to view the **[Metamath-lamp application page](https://expln.github.io/lamp/latest/index.html)**.

 This is a guide for metamath-lamp, including both a